-The prevalent fault with both PVRs and set-top boxes was a tendency for the picture to lock up and freeze on a screen.
-This issue accounted for almost 30% of all the faults.
+According to our latest survey, the prevalent fault with both PVRs and set-top boxes is a tendency for the picture to lock up and freeze on a screen.
+This issue accounted for almost 30% of all the faults respondents told us about.

 Recording a series of your favourite show onto a PVR only to have it break down just as you reach the finale would be crushing, and losing access to all your TV channels by virtue of a faulty set-top box would be no less aggravating.
 That’s why each year we ask more than 10,000 Which? members to tell us whether they are happy, or have experienced problems, with their PVRs and set-top boxes, in our reliability survey.

 Our survey data takes into account the reported fault rates, how severe those faults are and how quickly into the devices’ lifespan they occurred.
 In our latest analysis we've looked at the performance of the biggest PVR and set-top box manufacturers – including Humax, Manhattan, Panasonic, Samsung, Sky and Virgin Media – and have calculated a reliability rating for each one, so you know which brands to choose and which to avoid.

 Difference between the best and worst PVR and set-top box brands

 As you can see, there's a big difference between the most and least reliable PVR and set-top box brands, and the satisfaction scores reported by customers.

 The most reliable PVR and set-top box brands

 The table below summarises this year’s reliability results.
 Brands are ranked by their customer score, which relates to whether their customers would recommend them.
 The more stars for reliability, the fewer problems reported.